PeyTy/NjRAA-WDF/README.md

 `[nee-jee-ray]`

-What I'm doing here is a GPU driver for Windows 10 as a prototype for future graphics stack of the [@GreenteaOS](https://github.com/GreenteaOS)
+What I'm doing here is a GPU driver for Windows 10 and Linux as a prototype for future graphics stack of the [@GreenteaOS](https://github.com/GreenteaOS)

 #### Aim